 Select your printer and click Print, or choose to download the PDF to print later.

-Alternately, you can use the Print menu in the Orders tab drawer to print the customs form for a single selected order in the grid:
+Alternately, you can use the Print menu in the Orders tab Sidebar to print the customs form for a single selected order in the grid:

-When selecting orders, ShipStation will print all customs forms present for all shipments associated with that order.
+When printing from selected orders, ShipStation will print all customs forms present for all shipments associated with that order.

-When selecting shipments, ShipStation will print the customs forms present only for the selected shipments, even if multiple shipments exist on the associated order.
+When printing from selected shipments, ShipStation will print the customs forms present only for the selected shipments, even if multiple shipments exist on the associated order.

 Open either the Order Details or Shipment Details screen for the order or shipment you wish to print customs forms for.